For this very first issue of the year, and as we celebrate The Mag’s third anniversary, Audencia certainly has a lot of news to share with you as we:

 “In the same way Farsi gave me a great way in when I found myself working with the Iranians, especially outside Tehran, in Hong Kong, a global city with its own identity and cultural markers, enabled us all to benefit from a tremendously rich and unique experience, at times surreal, but a truly cosmopolitan experience.”

 “At the end of the day, what stood out to us most was the impression we had of stepping back in time.
-Right the way through the political and ideological crisis that struck the city, we felt things people from outside the region could never have imagined.
+From politics to the ideological crisis that struck the city, we felt things people from outside the region could never have imagined.
 You had to be there to understand what it was really like.”

 “I’m fascinated in discovering what makes people tick, so I can help them to become more performant.”
 In addition, he supports the Audencia Foundation on the premise that we should be helping out young people to avoid running the risk of “missing something important.”